Pokemon Go: Better gyms today, Legendary raids coming soon

 If you manage to defeat the boss, there'll be rewards -- including new Golden Razz Berries which make it easier to catch Pokemon, Rare Candy that can help evolve any Pokemon, and Technical Machines that'll allow players to swap out their Pokemon's attacks.

-Plus, each participant will have a set number of chances to catch the powerful boss Pokemon with special new Pokeballs.
+Plus, each participant will have a set number of chances to catch (a weakened version of) the powerful boss Pokemon with special new Poke Balls.
 I totally caught a Tyranitar in our demo.

 Mind you, those boss Pokemon won't necessarily be legendary to start -- Niantic is reserving those ultimate Pokemon for exclusive, invite-only battles, and the developer won't say how we're supposed to obtain those invites.
 At E3, Niantic would only say that "trainers who battle regularly" are those who should expect to get the chance.